School Violence: What Students Can Do

-After hearing news of school shootings or other violence, it's natural for students — no matter how old they are or where they go to school — to worry about whether this type of incident may someday happen to them or their friends.
+After hearing news of school shootings or violence, it's natural for students to worry about whether something like this may someday happen to them or their friends.

-When a tragedy like this happens, it's normal to feel sad and anxious, and to want to make sense of the situation.
+When a tragedy like this happens, it's normal to feel sad and anxious.
+It's natural to want to make sense of the situation.

 Why Does School Violence Happen?

 School violence isn't easy to understand.
 There is no single reason why students become violent.
 Some are just following behavior they've seen at home, on the streets, or in video games, movies, or TV.
-Some are dealing with mental health problems, like depression.
-Sometimes, people who turn violent are victims of teasing and bullying who've hit a limit and feel like they would do anything to make it stop.
+Some are dealing with mental health problems.
+Some people who turn violent have been bullied.
 They may feel isolated and rejected by their peers.
-These are only a couple of the reasons why a person may become violent.
+These are only a few of the reasons why a person may turn violent.

-There's one thing experts do agree on, though: Having access to guns or other weapons makes it easier for some people to lash out against the things or people they don't like.
+But there's one thing experts agree on.
+Having access to guns or other weapons makes it easier for some people to lash out against the things or people they don't like.

 What Can I Do?

-Someone on the verge of violence may display warning signs.
+Someone on the verge of violence may show warning signs.
 These can include:

 - playing with weapons of any kind

-- showing an obsession with violent movies or playing violent games
+- talking a lot about violent movies or violent games

 - cruelty to pets or other animals